cmitu/simcoupe/ReadMe.md

 CMake generator.
 A number of optional libraries will be used if detected at configuration time.

-Non-Windows platforms require the SDL 2.x library.
-This is usually available as a `libsdl2-dev` package in Linux. macOS users can download the SDL2 framework and install to `/Library/Frameworks`, where it'll be picked up by CMake.
+Non-Windows platforms require the SDL2 library (v2.0.17 or later).
+Linux users can install the `libsdl2-dev` package, if it's new enough.  macOS users should [download](https://cmake.org/download/\latest) the SDL2 framework and install to `/Library/Frameworks`.

-Windows developers may wish to install [vcpkg](https://github.com/Microsoft/vcpkg) and add the zlib, bzip2 and libpng packages, for use by SimCoupe.
+Windows developers may wish to install [vcpkg](https://github.com/Microsoft/vcpkg) and add the zlib and bzip2 packages for use by SimCoupe.
+Without them some emulator features will be unavailable.

 Typical command-line build process:
 ```